openstack/performance-docs/doc/source/test_plans/1000_nodes/plan.rst

 ----------------

-Test assumes that each and every service will be monitored separately for resourses consuption using known techniques like atop/nagios/containerization and any other toolkits/solutions which will allow to:
+Test assumes that each and every service will be monitored separately for resources consuption using known techniques like atop/nagios/containerization and any other toolkits/solutions which will allow to:

-1. Measure CPU/RAM consuption of process/set of processes.
+1. Measure CPU/RAM consumption of process/set of processes.
-2. Separate services and provide them as much as possible resourses available to fulfill their needs.
+2. Separate services and provide them as much as possible resources available to fulfill their needs.

 List of mandatory services for OpenStack testing: